(Article Updated 11/13/2021)

 How much to invest

 In a previous article, we recommended that crypto should be roughly 5-10% of your portfolio.
 We’ll use that same 5-10% rule of thumb for how much of your crypto portfolio to put into NFTs, if you’re inclined to invest.
 If you own $25,000 worth of crypto, put $2.5K - $5K into an NFT.
 If you own $100,000 worth of crypto, put $5K - $10K into an NFT, and so on.
 Just note that blue-chip NFT investing is expensive, so if your crypto portfolio is $2,000, for example, your options are extremely limited with $200.
-You basically have to become a scalper (more on that below).
+You basically have to become a scalper or bet on future blue chips (more on that below).

 The most boring approach to NFTs